Tangoe/Mobile-Procurement-API-Documentation/concepts/pagination/index.md

 # Pagination

-API calls that retrieve collections of items frequently return large, unbounded result sets.
-In these cases, results are almost always paginated to improve performance and help the user more easily manage handling of the results.
+API calls for retrieving a collection of items frequently return large, unbounded result sets.
+In these cases, results are almost always paginated to improve performance and help the user more easily manage the handling of results.

 <br/>

 ## Video Tutorial

-This video explains how pagination works for selected API endpoints that are most likely to return very large, unbounded collections.
+This video explains how pagination works for selected API resources that are most likely to return very large, unbounded collections.

 {% include youtube.html id=page.youtubeId %}